gvwilson/sensibleadventures/coriandel/coriandel.md

 until I was ten.
 That was mine---not even my aunt had dared take it away from me.

 So here I sit, waiting.
-And wondering what life will be like with Kerren, and how I will feel if Vurt dies in the Tombs.
+And wondering what life will be like with Kerrem, and how I will feel if Vurt dies in the Tombs.
 And every once in a while I wipe my cheeks on my sleeve, and then I wait some more, because that's what princesses do in other people's stories, isn't it?
 We wait.